DNQT/Studio-della-potenza-dei-tornado-in-base-alle-loro-caratteristiche/README.md

-# Studio-della-potenza-dei-tornado-in-base-alle-loro-caratteristiche
+# Studio della potenza dei tornado in base alle loro caratteristiche
+English title: Study of the power of tornadoes based on their characteristics

-The project considered consists in using R, to apply different descriptive and inferential statistics techniques to the historical data related to the tornado's phenomena.
+The project consists in using R, to apply different descriptive and inferential statistics techniques to the historical data related to the tornado's phenomena.

 Co-autors: Barjam Bardhi - Raffaele Moretti